 What is Products Liability?

-Products liability suits involve three basic elements that must be proven:
+Products liability suits involve 3 elements that must be proven:

-- The product was in a defective condition or was unreasonably dangerous for its intended use (negligent design of product, manufacturing defect, quality control, improper warnings).
+- The product was in a defective condition or was unreasonably dangerous for its intended use.
+For example, negligent design, manufacturing defect, quality control, or improper warnings.

 - The defect existed before leaving the manufacturer’s control.